1. About

 Contact Michelle Chawla

-Prior to her appointment, she was the Director General of Strategy, Public Affairs and Arts Engagement, responsible for the executive leadership and direction of a wide range of functions, including communications, strategic planning, research, international coordination and cultural diplomacy.
+Prior to her appointment, she was the Director General of Strategy, Public Affairs and Arts Engagement, responsible for the executive leadership and direction of a wide range of functions, including communications, strategic planning, research, partnerships, international coordination, and cultural diplomacy.
 She was also previously Secretary-General for the Canadian Commission for UNESCO.

 Portrait of Eva Jacobs